3DTS/ML_Project/README.md

 # Machine Learning GUI for SVHN dataset
 GUI for training an ML-algorithm (TensorFlow) to classify digits of the SVHN-dataset.
-Since the SVHN-dataset is in a .mat-format any other image dataset in this format could be used for training, but it is not tested yet.
+Since the SVHN-dataset is in a .mat-format any other image dataset in this format could be used for training, but it is not tested.
-For this the .mat-file will be converted to a python dictionary with the image data labelled as "X" and labels as "y".
+The .mat-file will be converted to a python dictionary with the image data labelled as "X" and labels as "y".
 Those names are hardcoded in svhn_data.py.
+Anything else should be handled by the program.

 ## Features
-- Training a machine learning algorithm locally using data from a MatLab's .mat-files
+- Trains a machine learning algorithm locally using data from MatLab's .mat-files
-- Save and load models
+- Save and load models in SavedModel format
-- Evaluation of accuracy and loss in a graph for each epoch (This only works when the model was trained in the current session. **Loaded models won't provide that info!**)
+- Evaluation of accuracy and loss in a graph for each epoch (This only works when the model was trained in the current session.
+Loaded models don't provide that info!)
 - (It *should* be independent of image dimensions. [**not tested!**])

 ## Start and usage